Command Line Navigation Tips and Obscure Shortcuts

 Delete Single Character

-Ctrl+H - Delete character before cursor (same as backspace, but doesn’t require moving your hand)
+Ctrl+H - Delete character before cursor (same as backspace, but doesn’t require moving moving your hand or using your pinkie)

 Ctrl+D - Delete character under cursor (forward delete)